Recently Adopted or Issued Accounting Pronouncements

 In November 2023, the FASB issued Accounting Standards Update No. 2023-07, “Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.”
 This ASU enhances reportable segment disclosures on both an annual and interim basis primarily in regards to the disclosure of significant segment expenses that are regularly provided to the chief operating decision maker (CODM) and included within the reported measure(s) of segment profit or loss.
 In addition, the ASU requires disclosure, by segment, of other items included in the reported measure(s) of segment profit or loss, including qualitative information describing the

 composition, nature and type of each item.
 The ASU also expands disclosure requirements related to the CODM, including how the reported measure(s) of segment profit or loss are used to assess segment performance and allocate resources, the method used to allocate overhead for significant segment expenses and others.
 Lastly, all current required annual segment reporting disclosures under Topic 280 are now effective for interim periods.
-The ASU was effective for the Company's 2024 fiscal year and interim periods beginning with the quarter ended March 31, 2025.
+The ASU is effective for the Company's 2024 fiscal year and interim periods within fiscal years beginning with the Company's 2025 fiscal year.
+The Company adopted this standard for the year ended December 31, 2024, and applied retrospective changes to all periods presented in the consolidated financial statements.
 The adoption of this new standard did not have a material impact on the consolidated financial statements, other than the updated segment disclosures included within Note 15, "Segment Information".

 Not Yet Adopted